mitchhit234/commerceDataVisualization/README.md

 - Let users create categories to automatically place transactions in
 - Edit Gmail API to be more efficient (currently does not delete already processed alerts)
 - Windows Executeable? (all python scripts should be good for Windows, just need to test it myself in a Windows environment)

+*NEITHER I NOR THIS APPLICATION IS AFFILIATED WITH COMMERCE BANK*